 Bricasti M21 DAC

-When I switched from solid state to tube gear, I carefully researched and decided on the Thrax Spartacus 300B Amplifiers and Thrax Libra Preamp.
-In the meantime, while using the Behold BPA768 and APU768 Preamp, the Behold amps incorporated multiple DACs within the amps, so at the time, the need for an external DAC was unnecessary.
-Now that I operated the Thrax gear in my system, I no longer had the luxury of internal DACs housed within the amps, thus began my search and research into finding a DAC that complimented the Thrax gear.
+When I switched from solid-state to tube gear, I carefully researched and chose the Thrax Spartacus 300B Amplifier and the Thrax Libra Preamp.
+In the meantime, with the Behold BPA768 and APU768 Preamp, the Behold amps incorporated multiple DACs, so an external DAC was unnecessary.
+Now that I had the Thrax gear in my system, I no longer had the luxury of internal DACs in the amps; thus began my search for a DAC that would complement the Thrax gear.

 My goal was to find a perfectly matched digital-analog converter (DAC) with the Thrax gear.
-My initial search was almost overwhelming; many DAC manufacturers exist in the audio world.
-Just like there are plenty of cable, amplifier, and speaker products, it makes the decision almost to the point of exhaustion.
-Since the pandemic, audio shows have decreased, lessening the option of listening to many audio components within a particular setting.
+My initial search was almost overwhelming; there are many DAC manufacturers in the audio world.
+Just as there are plenty of cable, amplifier, and speaker products, the decision can feel almost exhausting.
+Since the pandemic, audio shows have decreased, reducing the options for listening to many audio components in a particular setting.
 Ultimately, I narrowed my choices to P.S.
 Audio Direct Stream DAC, Thrax Maximinus, and the Bricasti M21.
-All fine DACs with an excellent reputation for excellence.
+All fine DACs have an excellent reputation.
 After researching and auditioning for each DAC, I eventually decided on the Bricasti M21.
 All three DACs have exemplary qualities, making my final decision extremely difficult.

-This review will describe what caused me to choose the M21 over the previous 2 DACs mentioned.
+This review will explain why I chose the M21 over the 2 previously mentioned DACs.
 Once again, all 3 DACs were in a class of their own, and I would have been happy with any of them.
-Unfortunately, I had to decide which unit best fit my budget and system for the long term.
+Unfortunately, I had to decide which unit best fit my budget and long-term system.

 The $38,000 Thrax Maximinus DAC perfectly matched the Spartacus and Libra.
 It outperformed the other DACs in pure natural sonics, especially with its vivid analog presentation.
 Honestly, my budget was not ready to take on such a high-priced component.
 However, when I installed the $17,000 Bricasti M21, I was shocked at how close it performed to the Thrax Maximinus.
-The Bricasti performed flawlessly in the sonic region; transparency was spot on, and imaging projected a sense of meat on the bones feeling.
+The Bricasti performed flawlessly in the sonic realm; transparency was spot on, and imaging projected a sense of meat on the bones.
 I must admit that compared to the Thrax Maximinus, the Bricasti did not project the analog feel of the unit as mentioned earlier; however, that does not mean the Bricasti did not sound analog, just not to the $38,000 Thrax Maximinus standards.
-Ultimately, my decision was based on price to performance.
-Now that I made the tough decision to roll with the Bricasti M21 allow me to convey the factors that prompted my decision in detail.
+Ultimately, my decision was based on price-to-performance.
+Now that I have made the tough decision to roll with the Bricasti M21, I can detail the factors that prompted it.

 Brief Description